Polderrider/polderrider.github.io/index.md

-This website presents an informal summary of my study journey to becoming a Software Engineer.
-Find out more about the route I have chosen to reach this goal by clicking on 'The journey so far' link in the navbar.
-To view my CV / Resume, use the 'CV' link.
-The 'Blog' link will take you to a summary of blog posts tha form a running commentary on the study experience, my opinions on CS theory and more.
+This website presents a summary of my journey to become a Software Engineer.
+You can also find a link to my CV / Resume.

+Find out more about the route I have chosen to achieve my goal by clicking on the 'Study' link in the navbar.
+Further information is made available about programming projects I have completed and in time I plan to add regular blog posts to share thoughts on the programming experiences I've undertaken.